The Role of Symmetry in Optimizing Overparameterized Networks: Zero-type Neurons

 \section{Zero-type Neurons}

 The main text describes two function-preserving operations for arbitrary activations.
 The first (neuron duplication) is characterized in \cref{sec:general} using duplication matrices $M$ and pseudoinverses $M^+$.
-Here we give an analogous characterization of the second: adding \emph{0-type neurons}, whose output weights sum to $\vec{0}$.
+Here we give an analogous characterization of the second: adding \emph{0-type neurons}, whose total contribution to the network output cancels.